Should I Become an Employee Training Specialist?

 - Human Resources Development

 - Labor Studies

 Most positions in employee training require some experience.
 Some college programs offer internship programs in human resources, which can produce subsequent job opportunities in training.
 Alternatively, some employee training specialists enter the field via teaching careers.
 And volunteering, especially in a leadership capacity, also can provide valuable training experience.

 Entry-level human resources positions could open the door to a career in employee training.
 Most employers prefer experience in facilitation or a human resource-related position to enter the training specialty.
 Those who advance as employee training specialists generally display impeccable interpersonal skills and an aptitude for effective teaching.
 Promoting business goals and having a good rapport with supervisors is also necessary for success.
 Depending on the type of business, technical knowledge of training systems can be vital.

 Step 4: Get Certified

 A variety of voluntary certification programs are available for those working in the employee training field.
-The Association for Training and Development (ATD formerly ASTD) offers a Certified Professional in Learning and Performance (CLP) course that candidates can apply for after three years of work experience.
+The Association for Talent Development offers a Certified Professional in Learning and Performance certification, which requires passage of an exam and five years of work experience or an equivalent combination of experience and education.
 Certification, combined with a college education and experience, may provide an employee training specialist with more opportunities and a better chance of advancement.

 Step 5: Consider An Advanced Degree

-A master's degree, such as a Master of Business Administration (MBA), might be needed to move up to a managerial position in some organizations.
-These higher-level positions generally have more responsibility, such as supervising more employees, and a higher earning potential.
+A master's degree, such as a Master of Business Administration, may be needed to move up to a managerial position in some organizations.
+These higher-level positions generally have more responsibility, such as supervising other employee trainers and a higher earning potential.